Waltika/CitizenX/CITIZENX-ARCHITECTURE-SUMMARY.md

   - **Signed Write Requests**: Write operations (create, update, delete) are signed and stored in `writeRequests`.
 Servers verify the signature and ensure the requester’s DID matches the annotation’s `author` before applying the write.
   - **Immutable Versioning**: Annotations are stored as immutable versions (`annotations/<url>/<annotationId>/versions/<timestamp>`), with updates creating new versions.
 Deletions use tombstones (`deleted: true`).
   - **Attack Mitigation**: Protect against malicious peers, data injection, DID spoofing, replay attacks, and DoS attacks through signature verification, rate-limiting (`rateLimits/<did>`), timestamp checks, and logging unauthorized attempts (`securityLogs`).
+  - **Comment Deletion**: Fixed to ensure only the comment’s author can delete it, verified by DID matching (`isOwnComment: true`).
+Ensured the `onDeleteComment` prop is correctly passed to `CommentList.tsx`, preventing accidental annotation deletion.

 ## Pending Features
 - **Page History (Requirement 4)**: Track visited URLs in the background script and store them for notifications.